Controllable Mind Visual Diffusion Model: Experiments

 \subsection{Evaluation Metrics}

 \paragraph{N-way Classification Accuracy (Acc).} Following \cite{gaziv2022self, chen2022seeing}, we employ the $n$-way top-1 classification task to evaluate the semantic correctness of the generated results, where multiple trials for top-1 classification accuracies are calculated in $n-1$ randomly selected classes with the correct class.
-Specifically, we follow MinD-Vis \cite{chen2022seeing} and use a pretrained ImageNet-1K classifier \cite{dosovitskiy2020image} to estimate the accuracy.
-Firstly, we input the generated results and the ground-truth images into the classifier, and then check whether the top-$1$ classification matches the correct class.
-More details about this metric can be found in \cite{chen2022seeing}.
+Specifically, we follow MinD-Vis and use a pretrained ImageNet-1K classifier \cite{dosovitskiy2020image} to estimate the accuracy.
+Firstly, we input the generated results and the ground-truth images into the classifier, and then check whether the top-$1$ classification matches the correct class. \textit{More details about this metric can be found in our supplementary material}.

 \paragraph{Pearson Correlation Coefficient (PCC).} The Pearson correlation coefficient (PCC) measures the degree of linear association between two variables.
-PCC calculates the strength and direction of the relationship between two variables, with +1 indicating a perfect positive linear relationship and -1 indicating a perfect negative linear relationship.
-The larger the PCC value, the stronger the relationship between visual stimuli and generated images.
+PCC is used to measure the correlation between the pixel values of the generated results and those of the ground truth, with +1 indicating a perfect positive linear relationship and -1 indicating a perfect negative linear relationship.
+The larger the PCC value, the stronger the relevance between visual stimuli and generated images.

 \paragraph{Structure Similarity Index Measure (SSIM).} We adopt SSIM to evaluate the reconstruction faithfulness of the generated results.
 As analyzed in \cite{ZhouWang2004ImageQA}, the structural similarity of two images is measured by three different factors, brightness, contrast, and structure, where the mean is used as the estimate of brightness, the standard deviation as the estimate of contrast, and the covariance as the measurement of structural similarity.